MegaManSec/SSH-Snake/README.md

 The name SSH-Snake comes from the fact that the output of the script looks like a snake slithering up and down the network.
 However unlike the game Snake, SSH-Snake will not die when it bites its own tail (connects to a systems it has already scanned or is currently scanning): it will simply print how it connected there as normal, but return and not re-scan the destination (in order to avoid infinite recursion).

-SSH-Snake has been tested on various flavors of Linux, and MacOS.
+SSH-Snake has been tested on various flavors of Linux, and MacOS (with Homebrew Bash installed).
 If you encounter a Linux-based OS it isn't compatible with, please submit a report.

 # Features